Join our list

 Where to Stay in Santa Barbara

 Brisas del Mar

 On our most recent visit to Santa Barbara, we stayed at Brisas del Mar.
-A Mediterranean-inspired hotel with comfortable beds and good sized rooms.
-Rooms were very affordable, but it’s the customer service and location that really made this place comfortable.
+A Mediterranean-inspired hotel with comfortable beds and good-sized rooms.
+The rooms were very affordable, but it’s the customer service and location that really made this place comfortable.
 Free breakfast, free DVD rentals, free bike usage, free wine in the early evening and incredibly friendly and welcoming staff.
 Plus, the beach is only a couple of blocks away.
 We opted to tour the town by bicycle exploring the main drag, beach, wharf and harbor.

 Fourth Stop: Solvang

 For all of the Winetravelers out there, we couldn’t forget to include a visit to Solvang in this Pacific Coast Highway itinerary.
 Located by the now-famed San Ynez Valley, Solvang is a Denmark-inspired small town.
 Everything from the architecture to the cuisine of the area is ‘Denmarked up’.
 A piece of Northern Europe that makes you feel far removed from California.

 It is worth noting that Solvang is kind of a tourist trap.
 It is a cute and very unique town, and I do believe it’s worth stopping through for a few hours.
 Especially if you’re traveling as a couple and are looking to do some shopping in a romantic setting.
 The entire town feels like it was designed to lure tourists, but that doesn’t take away from many of the fine dining, accommodation and wine tasting establishments.

 For me personally, there are two must-do’s in Solvang.